taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

     payload,
   };
 }

 dispatch(doAnything(anyPayload));
 ~~~~~~~~

 In order to keep your state predictable and manageable in the reducers, you can apply techniques for an improved state structure.
 You can normalize your state to have always a single source of truth.
 That means you don't have to operate on duplicated entities, but only on one reference of the entity.
 In addition, it keeps the state flat.
-It is easier to manage only by using spread operators.
+It is easier to manage only by using JavaScript spread operators for keeping it immutable.

 Around these practical usages, you have learned several supporting techniques.
 There are tons of opinionated ways to organize your folders and files.
-The book showcased two of the main approaches, but they vary in their execution from developer to developer, team to team or company to company.
+The book showcased two of the main approaches, but they vary in their execution from developer to developer, team to team, or company to company.
 Nevertheless, you should always bear in mind to keep Redux at a top level.
 It is not used to manage the state of one single component.
 Instead it is used to wire dedicated components to the store in order to enable them to alter and to retrieve the state from it.

 Coupling actions and reducers is fine, but always think twice when adding another action type.
 For instance, perhaps a action type could be reused in another reducer.
 When reusing action types, you avoid to end up with fat thunks when using Redux thunk.
 Instead of dispatching several actions, your thunk could dispatch only one abstract action that is reused in more than one reducer.